Pool Remodel vs. Install: A Price Comparison

 Over time, your pool’s surface can stain, develop cracks, or simply feel rough to the touch.
 Resurfacing is the process of applying a brand-new finish to the interior, which not only makes it look pristine but also helps prevent leaks.
 While plaster is a common and affordable option, many homeowners are choosing more durable and visually striking finishes like polished aggregate or elegant tile.
 A fresh surface is one of the most impactful changes you can make, instantly brightening your pool and making the water look more inviting.
 It’s a foundational step in most major remodels that restores both beauty and integrity to your pool.

-Upgrading Pool Equipment
+Modernizing Your Pool Equipment

 Your remodel is the perfect time to improve how you use and enjoy your pool.
 This is your chance to add features you’ve always wanted, like a tanning ledge for lounging, a soothing waterfall, or an attached spa for year-round relaxation.
 Beyond the fun additions, it’s also a great opportunity to upgrade core systems for better performance.
 This could mean switching to a saltwater generator for softer water or installing energy-efficient pumps and heaters.
 These modern swimming pool upgrades can significantly lower long-term maintenance costs and make your pool much easier to manage, giving you more time to simply enjoy it.

-Improving Plumbing and Electrical Systems
+Updating the Plumbing and Electrical

 What’s happening behind the scenes is just as important as what you see on the surface.
 Older pools often have outdated plumbing and wiring that can be inefficient or even unsafe.
 During a remodel, your contractor can inspect these critical systems, replace old pipes, and ensure all electrical components are up to current safety codes.
 This is definitely not a DIY job—it requires a licensed professional to ensure everything is installed correctly for safety and longevity.
 Taking care of these essential updates during your renovation protects your investment, prevents future problems, and gives you complete peace of mind.